-The Metro Council is considering and collaborating with partners on potential reforms to improve the impact, accountability and stability of regional programs to address homelessness and housing instability.
-The Metro Council President's Work Group on these reforms has met three times to consider and discuss potential recommendations to the Metro Council.
-This work session is an update on that progress, led by Council President Peterson with Deputy Council President Simpson and Councilor Lewis.
+The Metro Council is considering reforms to improve the impact, accountability and stability of regional programs to address homelessness and housing instability.
+The Council President's Work Group has met five times to consider and discuss potential recommendations to the Metro Council.
+This work session is an update on those meetings, with a focus on two items that have arisen: a potential overall regional systems analysis, and discussions of potential program vision, goals and key performance indicators.